ashedrack/coursework_7135/ReadMe.md

 **Visualizing Insights:**

 - **Most Common House (Bedroom-wise):**
   Let’s determine the most common number of bedrooms.
 This is crucial from a builder’s perspective, as it helps identify the most sought-after house type.
-For instance, in regions like India, properties with more than three bedrooms often appeal to the upper-middle and upper classes.
+For instance, in regions like Nigeria, properties with more than three bedrooms often appeal to the upper-middle and upper classes.

+  ## Analysis of House Price Factors

+From the data analysis conducted for this research, several factors influence house prices.
+Notably, square footage has a direct impact on house prices, with larger square footage generally commanding higher prices.
+Additionally, the location of the property significantly influences its market value.

+## Understanding Linear Regression

+Linear Regression:
+Linear regression is a statistical model used to predict future outcomes based on historical relationships between variables.
+When your scatter plot shows a linear arrangement of data points, it indicates that linear regression can effectively predict future trends.
+This modeling technique is valuable for understanding and predicting house price trends based on historical data patterns.